ojasvsingh71/Web-Notes/react-2.md

 ---

->Object destructuring provides a concise and expressive way to extract values from objects, making your code more readable and maintainable.
+> 💡 Object destructuring provides a concise and expressive way to extract values from objects, making your code more readable and maintainable.

 ---

-## Re-rendering in React
+## Re-rendering in React 🔃

 Rerendering in React refers to the process of updating and rendering components to reflect changes in the application's state or props.
 When there's a change in the state or props of a component, React re-renders that component and any affected child components.
 It's important to note that a rerender doesn't necessarily mean a complete re-rendering of the entire DOM; instead, React efficiently updates only the necessary parts of the DOM.

 ---

->Basically, anytime a final DOM manipulation happens or when react actually updates the DOM it is called a rerender.
+> 🔍 Basically, anytime a final DOM manipulation happens or when react actually updates the DOM it is called a rerender.

 ---